axelvaldez/radical-companies/_posts/rfiction/and-then/E14 How It All Started/2023-01-24-E14-we-headed-for-the-cliff.markdown

  <p>&ldquo;&rdquo;</p>

 <h1>Zep tells stories about the fact, make people think and discriminate.</h1>
  <p class="_quotespan">We didn&rsquo;t care.
 We didn&rsquo;t <em>know</em> how to care.
-In spite of all the virtous messaging around us, the most important thing for us was winnking the race to &ldquo;better&rdquo; life and that took precendence over anything else.
-Our life support, health, happiness&hellip; everything!</p>
+In spite of all the virtous messaging around us, the most important thing for us was winnking the race to a &ldquo;better&rdquo; life.
+That took precendence over everything else:.
+Our life support, health, happiness, other people&hellip; everything!</p>
 <h1>The voice network starts to take shape.</h1>
 <h1>We get started on the process of discovering and recognizing extant communities.</h1>
 <h1>FIAT communites don't keep up and shrink.</h1>